NjabuloPhiri/WhatsAppBot/README.md

    return HttpResponse(str(reply))
 ```

+Please note: Ensure that you are signed up on the Twilio WhatsApp Sandbox so that you can set the SID to your preferred WhatsApp number.
+This should then allow you to send messages between the API and the specified WhatsApp account.
+Equally important are the account_sid and the auth_token.
+Make sure you obtain these when you create your account on Twilio.

 ## Demo 1
 This is a very basic version of the solution.
 From being able to send messages between the Sandbox and a WhatsApp user, the next step is manipulating the response from the user -- which comes as XML -- such that it is stripped of the XML tags and only the message string is left.
 The string can then be added onto a database, from which it can later be called to present a summary of the responses from the user.